Table Talk: Family Conversations about Current EventsFor Educators | For Parents, Families, and Caregivers | For Students

 What states have passed the CROWN Act?

 The CROWN Act was first passed in California in 2019.
 The law states: "In a society in which hair has historically been one of many determining factors of a person’s race, and whether they were a second-class citizen, hair today remains a proxy for race.
 Therefore, hair discrimination targeting hairstyles associated with race is racial discrimination."
-Since California passed the CROWN Act in 2019, thirteen other states have passed the CROWN Act or a comparable law (as of March 2022): New York, New Jersey, Virginia, Colorado, Washington, Maryland, Connecticut, New Mexico, Delaware, Nebraska, Nevada, Illinois and Oregon.
+Since California passed the CROWN Act in 2019, twenty-two other states have passed the CROWN Act or a comparable law (as of July 2023): Alaska, Arkansas, Connecticut, Colorado, Delaware, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nebraska, Nevada, New Jersey, New Mexico, New York, Oregon, Tennessee, Texas, Virginia and Washington.
 The CROWN Act has been filed or pre-filed in other states as well.
+You can use this website to keep track.

 On March 18, 2022, the U.S. House of Representatives passed the CROWN Act.
 If the bill gets voted on and passed by the Senate and signed into law by the President, it will prohibit hair texture and style discrimination in K-12 schools and workplaces across the U.S. In this video, you can watch Representative Bonnie Watson Coleman (D-NJ), who sponsored the bill, share her thoughts about the importance of the CROWN Act.